 Other Buildings of Note

 Other buildings of note at the Acropolis include the small Temple of Athena Nike and the Erechtheum.
 Despite its size, the Temple of Athena Nike has significant importance as the first Ionic style building in Athens.
 The Erechtheum is said to have held some of the most ancient artifacts of the time and is famous for the Caryatid Porch which features beautifully carved maidens and supports the building.

-Purchasing tickets for the Acropolis also grants you access to six other archeological sites in Athens, including the North and South Slopes of the Acropolis, Ancient Agora, Hadrian’s Library, Roman Agora, Kerameikos, and Olympieion.
-This combined ticket cannot be purchased in advanced or online, but you can buy it at any of the other archeological sites as well.
+Purchasing tickets for the Acropolis also grants you access to six other archaeological sites in Athens, including the North and South Slopes of the Acropolis, Ancient Agora, Hadrian’s Library, Roman Agora, Kerameikos, and Olympieion.
+This combined ticket cannot be purchased in advanced or online, but you can buy it at any of the other archaeological sites as well.

 Have you visited the Parthenon?
-What was your favorite building?
+What was your favourite building?